 However, if you build it and arrange it in a way that it becomes an extension of your home, then it will get the necessary warmth and allure, inviting you to spend your afternoon in the fresh air.

 Patios are usually made of stone or brick.
 In case you opt for concrete, you could add colour and texture to give the material a more natural look.
 It’s important to choose the items on it wisely – the weatherproof furniture, the planting beds surrounding it, and the pots decorating the patio.
+Relaxation is a must and providing a garden day bed and a couple of lounge chairs will provide just that.
 Lastly, don’t forget to provide shade on the patio.
 It can be in the form of a big umbrella, a pergola, awnings, or even a tree.

 4. Add large-leafed plants